Sodium-glucose transport proteins: Types

+Each of these transporters plays a specific role in cellular metabolism and homeostasis, often utilizing sodium gradients for substrate transport similar to the glucose transporters in this family.

+Mechanism

+The transport of glucose across the proximal tubule cell membrane involves a complex process of secondary active transport (also known as co-transport).
+This process begins with the Na+/K+ ATPase on the basolateral membrane.
+This enzyme uses ATP to pump 3 sodium ions out of the cell into the blood while bringing 2 potassium ions into the cell.
+This action creates a sodium concentration gradient across the cell membrane, with a lower concentration inside the cell compared to both the blood and the tubular lumen.

+SGLT proteins utilize this sodium gradient to transport glucose across the apical membrane into the cell, even against the glucose concentration gradient.
+This mechanism is an example of secondary active transport.
+Once inside the cell, glucose is then moved across the basolateral membrane into the peritubular capillaries by members of the GLUT family of glucose uniporters.

+SGLT1 and SGLT2 are classified as symporters because they move sodium and glucose in the same direction across the membrane.
+To maintain this process, the Sodium–hydrogen antiporter plays a crucial role in replenishing intracellular sodium levels.
+Consequently, the net effect of glucose transport is coupled with the extrusion of protons from the cell, with sodium serving as an intermediate in this process.

 SGLT2 inhibitors for diabetes

 SGLT2 inhibitors, also called gliflozins, are used in the treatment of type 2 diabetes.
 SGLT2 is only found in kidney tubules and in conjunction with SGLT1 resorbs glucose into the blood from the forming urine.
 By inhibiting SGLT2, and not targeting SGLT1, glucose is excreted which in turn lowers blood glucose levels.
 Examples include dapagliflozin (Farxiga in US, Forxiga in EU), canagliflozin (Invokana) and empagliflozin (Jardiance).
 Certain SGLT2 inhibitors have shown to reduce mortality in type 2 diabetes.
 The safety and efficacy of SGLT2 inhibitors have not been established in patients with type 1 diabetes, and FDA has not approved them for use in these patients.

-Function

-Firstly, an Na+/K+ ATPase on the basolateral membrane of the proximal tubule cell uses ATP molecules to move 3 sodium ions outward into the blood, while bringing in 2 potassium ions.
-This action creates a downhill sodium ion gradient from the outside to the inside of the proximal tubule cell (that is, in comparison to both the blood and the tubule itself).

-The SGLT proteins use the energy from this downhill sodium ion gradient created by the ATPase pump to transport glucose across the apical membrane, against an uphill glucose gradient.
-These co-transporters are an example of secondary active transport.
-Members of the GLUT family of glucose uniporters then transport the glucose across the basolateral membrane, and into the peritubular capillaries.
-Because sodium and glucose are moved in the same direction across the membrane, SGLT1 and SGLT2 are known as symporters.
-Of course, sodium can deplete, so Sodium–hydrogen antiporter gets sodium into the cell to begin with.
-Therefore, glucose actually moved with net protons being pushed out of cell, sodium being the intermediate.